Home/Educators/Celebrate Pythagorean Theorem Day: 7 Fun Classroom Ideas

-No matter where in the world you are or how you write the date, on July 24, 2025 is Pythagorean Theorem Day!
+No matter where in the world you are or how you write the date, certain dates create Pythagorean Theorem Days!

-Pythagorean Theorem Day or Pythagoras’ Theorem Day is celebrated because the sum of the squares of the first two digits (7 and 24) is equal to the square of the year (25).
+Pythagorean Theorem Day or Pythagoras’ Theorem Day is celebrated when the sum of the squares of the month and day equals the square of the year.

 Pythagorean Theorem Day also makes a great opportunity for teachers to engage students in learning activities related to geometry and mathematics.

-First, have a review your students’ understanding of the Pythagorean Theorem and its components.
-How much of it do they know?
-What do they not know?
+First, review your students’ understanding of the Pythagorean Theorem and its components.
+How much do they already know?
+What areas need more work?

 Once you’ve assessed their level of understanding, it’s time to get creative.